architecture/network

 PathSearchContext

-Mutable context used while running iterative path search.
+Mutable context used when running iterative DFS-style path search for reachability checks.

 PerNeuronConcatNodePayload